 Some spaces have stand-alone interactive information centres, also known as information kiosks.
 Such centres or kiosks may consist of a video display unit with a touch screen, tactile keypad and auditory information.
 It’s important to note that providing visual information alone is not enough!

 Information kiosks are more helpful when they are accessible.
-The first step is making sure that someone with vision loss can determine the location of the kiosk.
+The first step is making sure that someone with blindness can determine the location of the kiosk.
 More information on audible signs is provided in the Signage section.
 Further information cn be found in the section on guidance TWSIs.

 The next step is making sure the kiosk itself is fully accessible to all users once they have found it.